wuxc/pywin32doc/md/shell.md

   - [ShellExecuteEx](shell.md#shellshellexecuteex)

-    Performs an action on a file.&nbsp;
+    Performs an action on a file\.&nbsp;

   - [SHGetViewStatePropertyBag](shell.md#shellshgetviewstatepropertybag)